kovach/web2/docs/live.md

 derivable.

 ### Summary
-The use of tuples gives a very fine-grained notion of data locality.
+The use of tuples gives a fine-grained notion of data locality.
 Computing by means of rules means that each tuple has a simple immediate cause, and that these immediate causes link together to form a directed graph.
 Graphs are easily represented as sets of tuples, so with the right machinery, our rule based language will serve us in analyzing provenance.
-We will discuss this further in the later section on reflection.
+We discuss this further in the later section on reflection.

 # Syntax Features
-Our language extends traditional datalog with the following features:
+We have attempted to avoid novelty in the language design.
+It extends traditional datalog with the following features:

   - unbound variables in rule heads
   - tuple deletion
   - view maintenance
   - reduction operations

-We have attempted to rigorously avoid novelty in the language design.

-TODO explain

 We explain each one by stepping through this small program: